La-Sian/100-Days-Of-Code-/README.md

 DAY 56

 today was looking at REST API's and CROUD routes.
 It was very difficult to grasp to begin with as there were many topics to cover as well as understand them conceptually in order to write the syntax and execute.
 More learning on this will be needed.

+DAY 57
+Today i delved deeper into express, exercising middleware, its uses/benefits and was able to also use custom as well as 3rd party middleware methods.

+DAY 58
+Another hackathon Friday.
+We created a restful api, incorporating what i have learnt this past week. http methods, get, post, methods.